webloom-agency/wegen/docs/tips-guides/oauth.md

 ## Done

-You can now sign in to MCP Client Chatbot using your Google or GitHub account.
+You can now sign in to better-chatbot using your Google or GitHub account.
 Restart the application to apply the changes.